Nonlinearity Compensation for Coherent Optical Satellite Communications

 This work has presented a systematic analysis of coherent optical satellite uplink systems employing high-power optical amplifiers (HPOAs).
 To the best of our knowledge, this represents the first comprehensive investigation of nonlinear effects arising in the HPOA stage within this emerging application domain.
 In contrast to long-haul fiber links, dispersion in the considered scenario is negligible, and nonlinear distortions are essentially instantaneous, manifesting predominantly as self-phase modulation and spectral broadening.
 This fundamentally alters the interplay between nonlinearity, noise, and bandwidth limitations, leading to a distinct operating regime compared to conventional fiber systems.

-In the ideal case of unlimited bandwidth, the instantaneous nature of the nonlinear distortion enables, in principle, perfect and low-complexity nonlinear compensation.
+In the ideal case of unlimited bandwidth, the instantaneous nature of the nonlinear distortion enables, in principle, perfect nonlinear compensation.
 However, in practical systems subject to bandwidth constraints, nonlinear spectral broadening interacts with filtering and noise, making compensation more challenging.